Allowing users in other accounts to use a KMS key - Amazon Key Management Service

 Note

 The examples in this topic show how to use a key policy and IAM policy together to provide and limit access to a KMS key.
-These generic examples are not intended to represent the permissions that any particular Amazon Web Service requires on a KMS key.
-For information about the permissions that an Amazon Web Service requires, see the encryption topic in the service documentation.
+These generic examples are not intended to represent the permissions that any particular Amazon Web Services service requires on a KMS key.
+For information about the permissions that an Amazon Web Services service requires, see the encryption topic in the service documentation.

 Step 1: Add a key policy statement in the local account